tylerjroach/SlidingShareSelector/README.md

 ![demo](preview.gif?raw=true "Demo Preview")

 ## How to use
+Make sure your app has permission for android.permission.READ_EXTERNAL_STORAGE

 Create a list of share actions by passing a drawable, background color, and callback id for each option.
 ```